levilimas/project2_treine.me_Explorer/README.md

 # Project2_treine.me_Explorer

->##this is a simple personalized physical activity training service page
+> This is a simple personalized physical activity training service page

 ### Project for fixation of basic technology web
   - HTML